pytransitions/transitions/README.md

 >>> "It took you 4 attempts to melt the lump!"
 ```

-Note that if the transition is not valid from the current state, or there are multiple transitions sharing a trigger, `'prepare'` will only be called on the ones that are actually executed.
+Note that `prepare` will not be called unless the current state is a valid source for the named transition.

 In summary, callbacks on transitions are executed in the following order: